cole-bsmr/collidergen/README.md

 ![](https://i.imgur.com/vTnr4ON.png)

  - This tool is mainly used for when an object is box-like and at an angle but its rotational information has been reset so that instead of creating a box that aligns to the geometry it is being aligned to the world.
 The “Minimal Box” setting will allow the correct alignment of box collisions to these types of geometries.
+ - Credit to "iyadahmed" for allowing me to use his fantastic minimal-box script for Blender which can be found here https://gist.github.com/iyadahmed/512883896348a7e06f7a43f3ea8580af

 ## Create
 #### Box